alamsha/Ignition-React-Django-JSON-Realtime/README.md

 # Ignition-React-Django-JSON-Realtime
-Aiming to build a JSON+OPC UA server on Django
+Aiming to build a JSON+OPC UA server with Django Python.